v-vekpawar/Auto_Portfolio/README.md

 ### LinkedIn Terms of Service Compliance

 1. **Personal Use Only**

    - Use AutoPortfolio only for creating your own personal portfolio
    - Do NOT use it for commercial data harvesting
    - Do NOT scrape other people's profiles without explicit permission

 2. **Respect Rate Limits**

    - The application includes built-in delays and cooldowns
    - Maximum 10 scrapes per account per day (configurable)
    - 6-hour cooldown between account uses
    - Random delays between requests to avoid detection

-3. **Account Security**
+3. **Account Security & 2FA**

    - Use dedicated LinkedIn accounts for scraping (not your main account)
+   - 2FA is supported using PyOTP for TOTP authentication
+   - Store credentials and 2FA secrets securely in environment variables
    - Consider using LinkedIn's official API for commercial applications
-   - Store credentials securely in environment variables

 4. **Responsible Scraping Practices**
    - Don't overload LinkedIn's servers